The Visual, Performing Arts and Musical Arts Department, in collaboration with the English Department, is proud to present:

 Save Your Seat Here!

-All shows are open seating (first come, first served) and can be reserved by filling out the form below.
-Show starts promptly at 7 p.m. with a run-time of approximately 90 minutes with intermission.
+All shows are open seating (first come, first served) and can be reserved below.
+Show starts promptly at 7 p.m. and will run approx 100 mins with one 15-minute intermission.

 Developed as summative projects in the fall semester senior playwriting class, the following student-created one acts have been selected for full production and will grace our OES Mainstage this spring:

 The Functions of an Engine Control Module by Sarah S. '19